 The Science Behind the Fish Reef Project

-Fish and other aquatic organisms are attracted to the new structures and begin to populate and breed in and around them.
-This in turn attracts more fish and aquatic life as a food chain develops.
+Fish Reefs are designed to enhance fish habitats by providing additional structure that can increase the production of fish and other aquatic organisms.
+Fish and other aquatic organisms are attracted to the new structures and begin to populate and breed in and around them, this – in turn – attracts more fish and aquatic life as a food chain develops.

-International Experience Has Shown
+International Experience Has Proven

-Artificial reefs can generate social and economic benefits to the State and local communities by enhancing the local recreational fishing experience and tourism opportunities as a result.
+Man made reef structures provide clear environmental benefits and, in some cases, can support greater biodiversity than adjacent natural reefs.
+Artificial reefs can generate social and economic benefits to the State and to local communities by enhancing the local fisheries and tourism opportunities as a result.